 Some of them are huge (note Glenn, with his competitive camera…Ha!).

 It seems that the bells have experienced quite the travelling history,

 Looking down the cloisters toward the gift shop.

 The ribbed ceilings in the cloisters.

 Back inside, we’ll have a look at some of the stained glass.
 Worcester Cathedral was extensively restored from 1857 to 1874 by W. A. Perkins and Sir George Gilbert Scott.
 Most of the fittings and the stained glass date from this time.
 Victorians were really big on stained glass.

 This is one of my favourites.
 Happy sigh.

-The way the stained glass is interspersed with leaded pieces provides additional visual interest, without such an overwhelming amount of colour.
+The way the stained glass is interspersed with clear, leaded pieces provides additional visual interest, without such an overwhelming amount of colour.

 Let’s take a look at some of the accoutrements that caught the camera’s eye.
 The pulpit was amazing.